quanteda/tutorials.quanteda.io/content/machine-learning/ca.en.markdown

 <img src="/machine-learning/ca.en_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-If you want to plot documents on multi-dimensional scale, you use `coef()` to obtain coordinates of lower dimensions.
+If you want to plot documents on multi-dimensional scale, you can use `coef()` to obtain coordinates of lower dimensions.

 ```r